Nosto/wiki-docs/features/dynamic-bundle-discounts.md

 ### Cause

-1. Nosto cannot provide support for the line item script if any customisations are made to it.
+1. **Nosto provided line item script is customized** (_No support provided_).
-2. Incorrect value used for SECRET_KEY.
+2. SECRET_KEY value is incorrect.
 3. Issue with Bundle script configuration.
 4. Not all the products from a bundle are added to cart.

 ### Solution

 Contact Nosto support and share the line item script content for further analysis.